kartik2309/RLPack/docs/agents/dqn.md

 -  **Uniform-Sampling based DQN**

+    This variant is implemented as rlpack.dqn.dqn.DqnAgent.
 In this DQN variant, we populate the memory (also called transition buffer) with transitions and sample them as per uniform distribution.
 This essentially means that each transition we store in the bufer has equal probability of being sampled for next batch.
 To use this variant, set `prioritization_params=None` in `agent_args`.

 - **Proportional based DQN**

+  This variant is implemented as rlpack.dqn.dqn.DqnProportionalPrioritizationAgent.
 In this DQN variant, we populate the memory (also called transition buffer) with transitions with each sample having a fixed priority (generally same of all samples initially) and sample them as per this priority.
 Probabilities and weights are computed from directly using TD Errors and updates are made accordingly.
 This was proposed by [Tom Schaul et al. (ICLR 2016)](https://arxiv.org/pdf/1511.05952.pdf).
 To use this variant, set `prioritization_params={..., "prioritization_strategy": "proportional"}`

 - **Rank-based DQN**

+  This variant is implemented as rlpack.dqn.dqn.DqnRankBasedPrioritizationAgent.
 In this DQN variant, we populate the memory (also called transition buffer) with transitions with each sample having a fixed priority (generally same of all samples initially) and sample them as per this priority.
 Probabilities and weights are computed by sorting TD Errors to find each transition's ranks; updates are then made accordingly.
 This was proposed by [Tom Schaul et al. (ICLR 2016)](https://arxiv.org/pdf/1511.05952.pdf).
 To use this set `prioritization_params={..., "prioritization_strategy": "rank-based"}`.